HCR-Business-Solutions/ngx-data-driven-forms/projects/ngx-data-driven-forms/README.md

 An Application is composed of 1-n Pages, A Page is composed of 1-n Sections, and a Section is composed of 1-n Questions.

 ### Defining A Question
+A question config is used to define a question (or form input)

-A question only requires two properties `id` and `type`.
-The `id` **must** be unique  within the section it is defined or collisions will occur.
-Questions also accept multiple other properties.
-In order to create an accessible field you must define either `label` or `ariaLabel` where the `label ` will be displayed and an `ariaLabel` will only be available to screen readers.
+A question requires the following:
+- `id` **must** be unique  within the section it is defined or collisions will occur.
+- `type` which defines which type of field to use for the question (must be a registered field component)

+For an accessible field the config requires one of the following:
+- `label ` will be displayed as text and used as a 'for' attribute
+- `ariaLabel` will be used for screen readers

 #### The IQuestion Interface
 ```ts